-The road opening activities may damage the underground water pipelines, telephone cables or electricity poles in the vicinity of the site for the proposed Projects.
-This will lead to hinderance in telephone lines, water supply interruptions, disruption in electricity supply and will involve expensive repair costs.
+The road opening activities may damage the underground water pipelines or electricity poles in the vicinity of the site for the proposed Projects.
+This will lead to water supply interruptions, disruption in electricity supply and will involve expensive repair costs.
 For sewerage works in the entire city, flooding could be an issue during the monsoons.
 This issue may further aggravate due to blocked drains and poor solid waste management in the town.
 As per Govt. order new construction in pipelaying work is stopped in monsoon season.